Researcher of the Month

 Remember that teachers and pupils value nuances in policies.
 A nuanced and well thought out policy can cater for different demographics of pupils, different ways of learning, different approaches and different levels of education.

 Build trust by taking note of pupil voice.
 Find out what your support your students think that they need.
-Dr Goodyear’s research has found that whilst student views on smartphone bans are mixed and they tend to favour a permissive approach, most would also like some boundaries.
+Professor Goodyear’s research has found that whilst student views on smartphone bans are mixed and they tend to favour a permissive approach, most would also like some boundaries.
 Students are generally aware that phones could be distracting in lessons and would like more support to use them appropriately.

 Try to keep up with the research.
 New evidence is constantly emerging.
 Make an effort to keep pace with it, rather than making decisions based on conjecture.
 Tooled Up can help here!